Hells Angels MC criminal allegations and incidents in California: Violent incidents

-Laurence Richard "Large Larry" Lajeunesse, a senior member of the Hells Angels' San Fernando Valley chapter, and his girlfriend Tammie Ann Brannigan were shot to death in the converted industrial garage in Chatsworth, Los Angeles where they lived on December 3, 1998 by Daniel Ray Waring, who was described by prosecutors as an aspirant Hells Angels member involved in a feud with Lajeunesse over methamphetamine dealing.
+Laurence Richard "Large Larry" Lajeunesse, a senior member of the Hells Angels' San Fernando Valley chapter, and his girlfriend Tammie Ann Brannigan were shot to death in the converted industrial garage in Chatsworth, Los Angeles where they lived on December 3, 1998, by Daniel Ray Waring, who was described by prosecutors as an aspirant Hells Angels member involved in a feud with Lajeunesse over methamphetamine dealing.
 Waring robbed and killed the couple, shooting Lajeunesse five or six times in the head before also shooting Brannigan to eliminate her as a witness.
-Waring, a tow truck driver who worked as an informant for California Highway Patrol detectives for over ten years, was convicted of first-degree murder on October 12, 2001 and sentenced to two consecutive life prison terms without the possibility of parole on February 8, 2002.
+Waring, a tow truck driver who worked as an informant for California Highway Patrol detectives for over ten years, was convicted of first-degree murder on October 12, 2001, and sentenced to two consecutive life prison terms without the possibility of parole on February 8, 2002.
 He died aged 60 on September 27, 2017.
 The case was documented in the North Mission Road episode "Hells Angels Mystery", which aired on August 22, 2005.

 In 2001, eleven men associated with the Hells Angels in Fresno were arrested for allegedly assaulting members of another motorcycle club that had ignored their order to disband.

 Ventura Hells Angels chapter member Thomas Heath was sentenced to thirty-five years to life in prison in February 2012 after being convicted of a fifth strike offense.
 In 1992, he was sentenced to seven years' imprisonment after being convicted of assault with a deadly weapon and dissuading a witness by threats for the beating of his wife at a hamburger stand.
 Heath was sentenced to an additional seven years' in 1994 when he pleaded guilty to two counts of first-degree murder for killing a rival biker and an innocent bystander with a bomb in Los Angeles on September 24, 1977, during a war with the Mongols.
 On November 22, 2010, he threatened the lives of his female roommate and her son, a crime for which he was found guilty on December 16, 2011, of dissuading a witness, threatening a witness and street terrorism.

+On June 6, 2023, a group of Hells Angels allegedly attacked three African American men in the Ocean Beach neighborhood of San Diego.
+One of the victims was stabbed, another was beaten unconscious, and the third managed to flee.
+17 Hells Angels members and associates were arrested on September 17, 2023, charged with carrying out the attack in association with a criminal street gang.